 Getting around in Kathmandu and other cities

-Black plate’s metered taxis are available in major city centers.
-City buses are available in Kathmandu and Pokhara.
-New and Old Bus Park in Kathmandu connects major cities in Nepal.
-Rickshaw, motorbike, and bicycle are available to rent in Kathmandu, Pokhara, and Chitwan.
-Hiring jeep, car, van, coaster, and big bus are available in a vehicle, travel, and trekking companies.
+Black plate’s metered taxi and city bus are available in major city centers, including Kathmandu and Pokhara.
+Local and tourist bus parks in Kathmandu connect major cities in Nepal.
+Rickshaw, motorbike, and bicycle can rent in Kathmandu, Pokhara, and Chitwan.
+Jeep, car, van, coaster, and big bus can hire with a vehicle and travel company.

-There are at least 35 airstrips, 19 domestic airlines with the Nepal airline has a regular and charter flight.
-Rescue and mountain tour helicopter are also available.
-One-hour, Everest flight offers all good season in Kathmandu.
+There are at least 35 airstrips, 19 domestic airlines, including Nepal airline for a regular and charter flight.
+Helicopter for rescue and tour are available.
+One-hour, Everest flight is available all good season in Kathmandu.
 Mountain flight is available in Pokhara too.
 Syangboche (3720 m) airport is the highest airport located just above the Namche Bazaar in Everest.

 Accommodation and facilities

-Simple to an international standard star hotel, resort, and budget guesthouse are at least 700, including 10 five-star hotels.
+Simple to an international standard star hotel, resort, and budget guesthouse are at least 1200, including 10 five-star hotels with casinos.
 For a safety and good service use only government registered hotel and lodge.
-Casinos are available only in five-star hotels in Kathmandu and Pokhara.
 Live music in a pub and bar, national and international cuisines, laundry, hospital, swimming pool, Pizza hut, KFC, barber, and medications are available in major cities.

 TIMS card for trekking area